one-over-pi/SudokuPuzzleSolver/README.md

 ## Note

 This solver uses a simple backtracking algorithm and may not be optimized for solving all Sudoku puzzles efficiently.
 It's intended for educational purposes and as a starting point for further exploration into Sudoku-solving algorithms.
-If the algorithm is unable to solve any cells, the program will stil print what it was able to solve.
+If the algorithm is unable to solve any cells, the program will still print what it was able to solve.

 ## Future Features